Categories

 And so it is with some sadness that I share that I Love You, Beth Cooper is pretty close to a low point of this kind of movie.
 Portions of this film are actively unpleasant, barely functional, with a screenplay that often sounds AI-generated.
 It has a thoroughly entrenched male gaze and is grotesquely cruel with slapstick.
 The opening act is truly tough to get through.

 Everything you ever heard stereotyped about these kinds of movies?
 It’s here.
 An unpleasant geek pining from afar treated as romantic, not stalker behavior?
 Lots of objectification of young women?
-Characters behaving as basic types?
+Characters behaving as basic types rather than complex humans?
 Inane jokes in desperate search of an actual punchline?
 A popular girl unexpectedly making time for a total goober who’s a stalker?
 Yep, it’s all here.

 The weird thing is that I Love You, Beth Cooper pivots pretty hard in its second half towards watchable.
 You can pin the inflection point on a specific scene: a car-ride singalong to “School’s Out” by Alice Cooper.
 This only reinforces my belief that a good scene of people singing along to a radio is a Midas touch for any hangout movie.